CorwinCheung/system_dynamics_conference/Report.md

 # Numerical Analysis

 ## Techniques used:
+-Gathered data and plotted weighted averages over the years as trend diagrams -Looked at in person to virtual and virtual to hybrid transitions to see what trends were statistically significany

 # Categorical Analysis

 ## Techniques used:
+-Gathered data and plotted weighted averages over the years as trend diagrams

 # Boolean Analysis

 ## Techniques used:
+-Gathered data and plotted weighted averages over the years as trend diagrams

 # Text Analysis